Master Sergeant Martin J. Cervantez

 In June 2000, while serving as platoon sergeant for 2d Platoon, 55th Signal Company, he led Combat Camera teams during a deployment to Kosovo and again as the Joint Combat Camera Team NCOIC for Reception, Staging, Onward Movement and Integration (RSOI)/Foal Eagle 2002.
 He later served as First Sergeant for Company B, 3rd Psychological Operations Battalion from September 2002 until March 2005.
 While serving in this position, he deployed in support of the Global War on Terrorism to Iraq and Afghanistan.
 He also saw duty as a branch manager at the Army Human Resources Command in Alexandria, Virginia.
 He attended the United States Army Sergeant's Major Academy's nine month resident Sergeant Major Course and graduated in May 2008 with Class 58.

-His current assignment is Artist in Residence at the U.S. Army Center of Military History where he is responsible for capturing the Army's history on paper and canvas.
-He recently deployed to Afghanistan in support of OPERATION ENDURING FREEDOM from February to April 2011 and from September to December 2008.
-He also deployed in support of Operation UNIFIED RESPONSE in Haiti from January-February 2010.
-During these recent deployments he produced artwork that visually recorded Soldiers’ experiences the Army’s achievements.
+He is a former Artist in Residence at the U.S. Army Center of Military History where he was responsible for capturing the Army's history on paper and canvas.
+He deployed to Afghanistan in support of OPERATION ENDURING FREEDOM from February to April 2011 and from September to December 2008.
+He was also deployed in support of Operation UNIFIED RESPONSE in Haiti from January-February 2010.
+During these deployments he produced artwork that visually recorded Soldiers’ experiences the Army’s achievements.